Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 YouTube video demonstrating this exercise : https://www.youtube.com/watch?v=DdWCL4eE0vM

 Some changes have been made to the original steps described in the official docs.
 These are mainly the creation of networks, subnetworks, DNS zones, Cloud NATs – for which we will walk you through the steps to be performed on the UI, instead of the CLI.
 The idea is to understand how the cluster looks from the ground up.

 We will also be skipping the steps of the intermediate service accounts required for worker & master nodes, instead we will be using the same service account that we will be creating initially for authentication and authorization.

+*Do note that this is a private cluster deployment, and the cluster will only be accessible via the bastion host.
+This is why we do not use any public DNS in this installation, but only private DNS zone.
+We will however configure external UI access with the help of a reverse proxy.*

 ## Contents ##
 * [Basic Flow and Summary of deployment steps](https://github.com/Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/edit/main/README.md#basic-flow-and-summary-of-deployment-steps)